Posts Tagged ‘matchmaking’

 For high-achieving, commitment-minded singles, this is one of the most common (and costly) dating misreads: confusing chemistry vs compatibility.

 This isn’t about denying attraction or forcing yourself to “like someone nice.”
-It’s about learning to tell the difference between:
+It’s about learning to tell the difference between “fireworks” and real connection:

 • Fireworks (intensity, uncertainty, emotional rollercoasters)